 Both Princesses have added patronages to their portfolios of charities and other organizations.
 Visits to these organizations are not considered official, and, thus, are not listed in the Court Circular.
 In January 2013, however, two Princesses traveled to Berlin and Hannover for official engagements.
 "They were asked by No 10 to do it to support the Great Britain campaign, and were delighted to accept," said a Buckingham Palace spokesman.
 The Duke of York paid for the standard economy airfare to Germany.
 A year earlier, Princess Beatrice accompanied Queen Elizabeth II and the Duke of Edinburgh to York Minster for the annual Maundy Thursday Service.

-Since 2015, Princess Eugenie has been an associated director at the Houser & Wirth art gallery in London.
+Since 2015, Princess Eugenie has been an associate director at the Houser & Wirth art gallery in London.
 Previously, she had worked for Paddle8, on online auction firm in New York City.

 Since the two princesses have shared an apartment in St. James's Palace.
 After Eugenie's graduation from the University of Newcastle, the Duke of York began to pay rent on the apartment.
 It is understood that he also picks up the tab for the princesses' security as Scotland Yard stopped providing protection several years ago.
 Scotland Yard will not confirm when this decision was made.